 Partaking in some kind of creative pursuit has many benefits.
 When someone is in the act of creating, this can be seen as a form of meditation as everything else around them fades away and is meaningless for a while.
 This can help an addict forget about their worries for a while.
 Art allows someone to express themselves in any way they see fit.
 It is a way to communicate without having to talk or divulge some very intense and personal feelings, and sometimes by getting the darkness, or whatever it is out, it is therapeutical in nature.
 The artistic ability of the addict does not matter.
 What matters is the mode of expression and how they use it as a communication medium.
 Art therapy can be very relaxing and can offer an addict an alternative perspective on their life, and develop a new focus.

 Meditation can offer our patients many benefits.
-It reduces stress, it allows them to develop a new focus, it enables someone to stop worrying and being anxious all the time.
+It reduces stress, it allows them to develop a new focus, and it enables them to stop worrying and being anxious all the time.
 Meditation is where a person develops the ability to be completely present in the now.
 It is a way of quieting down the mind and removing all the chatter, that internal monologue that never allows one to enjoy the current moment.
 By training the mind to be still, you are able to concentrate on the current moment without judgment.
 This is a great way to enhance your sense of well-being.
 Addicts generally suffer from certain mental health conditions which have caused them to be an addict in the first place.
 These conditions include depression, anxiety, and PTSD.
 Meditation is a way of helping with these underlying conditions to prevent a reoccurrence of the addiction.
 This is something that can be practiced at home or by using our state-of-the-art telehealth treatment methods.

 These are just three of the non-traditional treatments offered, and they are having a high level of success.
 When a person presents at our center with an issue, we go beyond the addiction with these methods and look to connect with the person’s inner dilemma.
 By discovering more about them, we can find alternative treatments that complement the traditional treatment and offer the addict the holistic approach they need to fully recover.
 Recovery of the mind is just as much a part of our process as the physical addition that they present with, and everyone’s mind is so different.
 We concentrate on relieving stress, which gives the patient relief and allows them to see that there is another way.
 The procedures are fun and creative in nature which resonates strongly.
 If this interests you, then take a look at our admissions page for more information on joining us.